openstack/charm-guide/doc/source/index.rst

 Project and community
 ---------------------

-Learn more about the OpenStack Charms project and get involved in the OpenStack Charms community!
+Follow the OpenStack Charms project.
+This is where you will find information such as the definitive list of OpenStack charms, support notes, and how the charm delivery system works.

 .. toctree::
    :maxdepth: 1